Gripsholm Castle: Royal residence

 Between 1563 and 1567, King Eric XIV imprisoned his brother John and his consort Catherine Jagiellon in the castle.
 John's son Sigismund III Vasa, later the King of Poland and Sweden, was born in the castle on June 20, 1566.
-When Eric XIV was deposed by John, Gripsholm Castle came to serve as one of the castles were John had Eric imprisoned.
+When Eric XIV was deposed by John, Gripsholm Castle came to serve as one of the castles where John had Eric imprisoned.
 The deposed King Eric was kept prisoner here from 1571 until 1573.